Complex Gastrointestinal Issues in Autism

 - Immune suppressing or modulating medications (to address inflammation which is often autoimmune; Prednisolone, Entocort, Rhinocort, Nasonex, etc.)

-- Acid suppressing medications (Prevacid, Zantac, etc.) to address gastroesophageal reflux disease (heartburn)
+- An acid suppressing medication, such as Prevacid, to address gastroesophageal reflux disease (heartburn)

 How will my child handle these procedures?